mdrun -pinstride defaults are too confusing

 I'll cast a strong vote for always requiring both pinstride and pinoffset, simply because we know that shouldn't come back to bite us.
 Almost every time we try those checks, it later turns out there something else we didn't think of.

-#8 Updated by Mark Abraham about 2 years ago
+#8 Updated by Mark Abraham over 2 years ago

 gmx mdrun -pinoffset n for all n > 0 disables pinning, saying

 Using 4 MPI threads Applying core pinning offset 2 NOTE: Requested offset too large for available cores, thread pinning disabled.

 which doesn't tell the user that the problem is that auto already filled all the hwthreads, so their choice of offset is inconsistent with their choice of thread number (ie auto.
 Nor is that aspect documented.

 -nt) things seem fine when they are implemented, but break under maintenance or extension when we permit auto behaviour to be partially specified.